55Honey/Acore_ZoneDebuff/README.md

 Adjust the config flags and IDs in the `.lua` files.
 Each file has it's own list of zones.

 There are
-- `zoneDebuff.lua` to change player and pet stats globally as well as damage dealt and damage taken.
+- `zoneDebuff.lua` to change player stats globally for certain zones as well as player and and pet/minion damage dealt and damage taken.
-- `zoneBuffPvP.lua` to change all players' damage taken.
+They're configurable individually for Dungeons, Raids and BGs/Arenas.

 ## GM Usage:
 Nothing to do.